Clark Connors: NJPW Strong and Wild Rhino (2020–2022)

 In March 2020, New Japan suspended all of its activities, due to the COVID-19 pandemic, causing American-based talent, such as Connors to not be able to travel to Japan.
-Therefore, Connors appeared primarily on New Japan's new American based show NJPW Strong.
+Therefore, Connors appeared primarily on New Japan's new American-based show NJPW Strong.
 In September, Connors participated in the Lion's Break Crown.
 He defeated Jordan Clearwater in the first round and Logan Riegal in the semi-finals.
 In the tournament finals, he defeated Danny Limelight to win the tournament, his first tournament win in his New Japan career.
 Connors again participated in the Super-J Cup but was once again defeated in the first round, this time by Chris Bey.
-During this time, Connors began referring to himself as a 'Wild Rhino' and it was confirmed by Shibata he was no longer a young lion.
+During this time, Connors began referring to himself as a "Wild Rhino" and it was confirmed by Shibata he was no longer a young lion.

 The following year in March, Connors defeated TJP to qualify for a place in the New Japan Cup USA tournament, however he was defeated by Lio Rush in the first round.
 Connors then entered New Japan's Tag Team Turbulence Tournament, once again teaming with TJP, but they lost to eventual winners The Good Brothers, in the first round.
 In October, during NJPW Strong's Autumn Attack, TJP turned on the LA Dojo and joined United Empire, this led to the LA Dojo beginning a feud, where they would mainly lose to the group on Strong.
 This ended when in January 2022, at New Beginning in USA, where Connors defeated TJP.
 Connors challenged for the Strong Openweight Championship at Strong Style Evolved but was defeated by champion Tom Lawlor.
 In March, the LA Dojo, which was still represented by graduates like Connors, Coughlin and Fredericks, began a feud with All Elite Wrestling's The Factory as they fought over which was the superior wrestling developmental system.
 This led to a match at Windy City Riot, in which Connors, Fredericks and Yuya Uemura, lost to The Factory's Aaron Solo, Nick Comoroto and Q. T. Marshall.
-Soon after, Connors and other LA Dojo members made their debuts on the May 10 edition of AEW Dark, saving the LA Dojo’s The DKC and Kevin Knight from a post-match attack by The Factory.
+Soon after, Connors and other LA Dojo members made their debuts on the May 10 episode of Dark, saving the LA Dojo's The DKC and Kevin Knight from a post-match attack by The Factory.
 The following week, LA Dojo members defeated The Factory in a ten-man tag team match.

 On May 1, Connors was announced for the 2022 edition of the Best of the Super Juniors, making his return to Japan since his graduation.
 He competed in the A-Block, finishing with a record of 4 wins and 5 losses, resulting in 8 points, therefore failing to advance to the finals.
 On the day of the finals, Connors teamed with Titán, Yoh and Robbie Eagles in a losing effort to Wheeler Yuta, El Lindaman, Ace Austin and Alex Zayne.